QuazChick/bedrock-wiki/docs/commands/playanimation.md

 In this page, we will look at some `/playanimation` commands that can be applied to almost any entity, making them versatile and useful for various scenarios.

-Before diving into the commands, we recommend reviewing the [Minecraft Wiki Playanimation Command Guide](https://minecraft.wiki/w/Commands/playanimation) to understand the basics of how the command works.
+Before diving into the commands, we highly recommend reading the [Minecraft Wiki Playanimation Command Guide](https://minecraft.wiki/w/Commands/playanimation) to understand the basics of how the command works.
+Reviewing the [Molang Documentation](https://bedrock.dev/docs/stable/Molang) is also recommended.

 ## Syntax